Concordium/concordium-rosetta/README.md

 ### Operations

-Rosetta represents transactions as a list of operations, each of which indicate that the balance of some account has changed for some reason.
+Rosetta represents transactions as a list of operations, each of which usually indicate that the balance of some account has changed for some reason.

 Transactions with memo are represented as the same operation types as the ones without memo.
 The memo is simply included as metadata if the transaction contains one.